-eSubsea design and manufacture cost effective suction anchor vent hatches, also known as vent caps or hatch covers.
-The vent hatches are used to expel water and air during installation and to seal under and overpressure during installation and retrieval of suction anchors or piles.
+eSubsea design and manufacture cost effective suction anchor vent hatches, also known as vent caps or ventilation hatch covers.
+The vent hatches are used to expel water and air during installation and to seal under- and overpressure during installation and retrieval of suction anchors, caissons or piles.
 The no-leak sealing technology for installation is field proven and reliable and praised by the ROV operators as easy to open and close.
 It can be applied to any interface, such as bolted flanged or weld neck.

 Suction Pile Ventilation Hatch

-The suction pile ventilation hatch is a standard subsea product which is available in any nominal bore and for any water depth (3000 meters).
-The design pressure range is -20 bar to +20 bar to account for deepwater effects, high penetration resistance during installation and future removal and decommissioning pull-out requirements.
+The suction pile ventilation hatch is a standard subsea product which is available in any nominal bore (normally 0.5 to 1 meter in diameter) and for any water depth (3000 meters).
+The design pressure range is down to -20 bar and up to +20 bar to account for deepwater effects, high penetration resistance during installation and future removal and decommissioning pull-out requirements.
 The design life for subsea application is 30 years using both carbon steel and stainless steel, sacrificial anodes for corrosion protection combined with NORSOK system 7B paint and electrical continuity for all parts.

 Vent Hatch for Offshore Wind Mooring